albertogeniola/MerossIot/README.md

         # Note that channel argument is optional for MSS310 as they only have one channel
         dev = plugs[0]

-        # The first time we play with a device, we must update its status
+        # The first time we play with a device, we must update its status.
+        # This ensures the device state is fetched and ligned before we start
+        # issuing commands to it.
         await dev.async_update()

-        # We can now start playing with that
+        # We can now start playing!
         print(f"Turning on {dev.name}...")
         await dev.async_turn_on(channel=0)
         print("Waiting a bit before turing it off")